RankKind.Ordinal

 Using Table.AddRankColumn with RankKind.Ordinal in Power Query

-You can also provide multiple columns in the comparison criteria in case you want more control of the sorting.
-In the below example there are 2 customers with a revenue amount of 200.
-The second sorting argument helps in providing additional sorting instructions for these situations.
+You can also provide multiple columns in the comparison criteria if you want more control over the sorting.
+For example, consider a scenario where two customers have the same revenue amount of 200.
+The second sorting argument provides additional sorting instructions for these situations.

 Source,